reallyAly/scriptBank/README.md

 # scriptBank
-Code built to learn about OO on javascript
+Simple code built to learn about OO on javascript